-Students will not be released for early dismissal between 3:15 - 3:35 p.m. as this causes disruption and interferes with teachers preparing the entire class for dismissal.
+Students will not be released for early dismissal after 3:45 p.m. as this causes disruption and interferes with teachers preparing the entire class for dismissal.

 The preceding information is not exhaustive and at the discretion of the principal may be altered as necessary to insure the efficient, effective and safe operation of the school.